jncraton/box-line-text/readme.md

 ### How do I save?

-There's no "feature" for this.
+There's no special feature for this.
 In most browsers, you can save the page as an HTML file.
 This should save your diagram and allow you to pick up where you left off.
 Screenshots are also an option.

 ### How do I start over?

-Right now, you can either mash Ctrl-Z or refresh the page (probably F5).
+You can either mash Ctrl-Z or refresh the page (probably F5).

 ### How do I export to SVG?

 That would be nice, wouldn't it?

+### How do I change settings (grid size, colors, etc)

+This application is minimalistic, so there are no settings for these.
+The source code is concise, so it should be easy enough to make small adjustments.